FinchVPN Review: Quick Expert Summary

 No, FinchVPN is unsafe for torrenting.
 It only allows P2P sharing on servers in the Netherlands, which means users outside of Europe will have much slower download speeds.
 But even worse, FinchVPN doesn’t have a kill switch and it logs your IP address

-There are much better options for torrenting — I recommend ExpressVPN or Private Internet Access because both have advanced security, maintain faster speeds, and allow torrenting in 80+ countries.
+There are much better options for torrenting — I recommend ExpressVPN because it has advanced security, maintains faster speeds, and allows torrenting in 105 countries.